EpicGaming11195/h2016-ui-conversion/README.md

 # Hitman 2016 UI Conversion
-A combination of Heritage UI, Hitman 2016 Menu and Music Replacement, Hitman 2016 Intro, and my own edits, aiming to make Hitman 3's UI look as close to Hitman 2016 as possible.
+A combination of Heritage UI, Hitman 2016 Menu and Music Replacement, Legacy Intros, and my own edits, aiming to make Hitman 3's UI look as close to Hitman 2016 as possible.

 ### Download it here
 https://www.nexusmods.com/hitman3/mods/624